deeptir18/cornflakes-scripts/README.md

  Table 2 | `/mydata/$USER/expdata/cdn_cfkv/latencies-postprocess.log` | `/mydata/$USER/cornflakes-scripts/format-cdn.sh /mydata/$USER/expdata/cdn_cfkv/latencies-postprocess.log`

 ### Expected data
-You should see the following data (taken from the paper).
+You should see performance difference/trends similar to the following data (taken from the paper), though perhaps not the same exact raw numbers.
 The format-cdn script divides the numbers by 1000 to get 1000 rps.
 ![CDN exp](cdn.png)